 For one, it will prolong your agony; and if you continue your ongoing pattern by escaping from your feelings and repressing the core issues that need resolution and healing— your compulsive behaviors in love addiction will merely continue in other future relationships-- yes, over and over again.

-Although right now it may not feel like it in the midst of this pain and obsession— with relentless and persistent effort in your recovery, you will eventually look back on this experience and will wonder why you were so desperate for this “hit”, and pined for someone who was sooo undeserving of pining for.
+Although right now (if you're going through this experience) it may not feel like it in the midst of this pain and obsession— with relentless and persistent effort in your recovery, you will eventually look back on this experience and will wonder why you were so desperate for this “hit” and pined for someone who was unable to meet your needs for intimate connection, and was sooo undeserving of pining for.

 If you're obsessed and craving for your ex-partner -- you will greatly benefit from my workbook SURVIVING WITHDRAWAL: The Break Up Workbook for Love Addicts.